grace-ghb/quiz-game/README.md

 #### Modal page

+-   When the user click the button 'Easy Quiz' they will redirect to game 1 quiz.
--   When the user click the button 'Play Game' they will redirect to this page.
+-   When the user click the button 'Difficult Quiz' they will redirect to game 2 quiz.
 -   In this page it explain about the quiz game.
 -   When user click at the 'cross' button or outside of the block, it will close the modal page and redirect user back to the main page.
 -   When the  user click on the 'Play' button, it will redirect the user to the game page.